Skip to main content

 The difference

 Folate is the natural form of vitamin B9 found in foods like leafy greens, legumes, and eggs.
-Folic acid is the synthetic version, added to fortified foods and most standard supplements.
-Your body needs to convert folic acid into its active form (methylfolate) before it can use it.
+Folic acid is the synthetic version added to fortified foods and most standard supplements.
+Your body has to convert folic acid into its active form, methylfolate, before it can use it.
 Folate from food is already closer to that active form.

 Where genetics enters the picture

 The MTHFR enzyme handles the conversion of folic acid into methylfolate.
-If you carry common variants in the MTHFR gene (and roughly 40% of people do), this conversion is less efficient.
+If you carry common MTHFR variants (and roughly 40% of people do), this conversion is less efficient.
 That means folic acid from supplements or fortified foods may not be giving you the benefit you think it is.

 The practical takeaway